πŸ‡ΊπŸ‡Έ Unlock FREE USA SHIPPING when you spend $10 or more today (limited time only)

 Description

-• The Tatsoi mustard produces dark green spoon shaped leaves
+• Produces dark green spoon shaped leaves.

-• Popular oriental green
+• Popular oriental green.

-• Excellent for hydroponic systems
+• Excellent for hydroponic systems.

-• Highly resistant to cold and grows well during the winter months
+• Highly resistant to cold and grows well during the winter months.

-• Days to Maturity | 55 days
+• Days to Maturity | 55Β days

 Additional Details